St. Paul University Dumaguete - Scholarships and Other Discounts

 The Applicant can also apply through their Congressman and the Congressman may endorse the qualified applicant to the Commission on Higher Education (CHED).

-Tulong Dunong Program (TDP) – Any course (To be applied through your Congressman) – Php 7,500/semester
+• Tulong Dunong Program (TDP) – Any course (To be applied through their Congressman) – Php 7,500/semester

-- Latest copy of contract or proof of income, for the children of Overseas Filipio Workers and seafarers.
+• Latest copy of contract or proof of income, for the children of Overseas Filipino Workers and seafarers.

 Additional Requirements for Priority Groups/Special Groups (as applicable):